ietf-rats-wg/eat/draft-ietf-rats-eat.md

   using one type of UEID to another.
 For example, a manufacturer may find they can optimize their process by switching from type 0x01 to type 0x02 or vice versa.

+The type byte is needed to distinguish UEIDs of different types that by chance have the same identifier value, but do not identify the same entity.
+The type byte MUST be treated as part of the opaque UEID and MUST not be used to make use of the internal structure of the UEID.

 A Device Identifier URN is registered for UEIDs.
 See {{registerueidurn}}.